secblc/Blind-Croupier-Documentation/White Paper.md

 * **Cryptocurrencies Exchange** To begin playing with a casino, a player needs to connect his existing wallet or create a new Ethereum wallet.
 This is done online at the casino's site.
 After doing this, he is then able to buy BlindChips, using many different cryptocurrencies.

+* **White Label** White Label is a complete turnkey project of online casino ready for a successful release, requiring only a brand new name and design, selected according to your personal preferences.

 * **Analytics.** The platform includes a dashboard, showing detailed revenues, expenses and stakes.
 There is also a tool to calculate the required bankroll amount and the maximum allowed stake (depending on the bankroll), a revenue prognostic tool and other helpful realtime information displays.

 * **Bonus Program**.
 Set up your bonus program to motivate your players even more.
 Add free spins and bonus rewards.
 We are going to develop new bonus types and bonus programs and keep you informed.